poundppound/java-bootcamp-git-remote/README.md

-Hello New git. edit file round 4 on the Pound branch ^^. after merge code into master.
+Hello New git. edit file round 1 on the Title branch.